 cargo insurance should be a priority If you engage in international commerce

+Freight insurance is a vital part of the shipping process.
 Protecting your freight through globally respected insurance carriers can save you from a partial or total loss of your investment.

-While INCOTERMS® Rules clarify responsibility for various charges, they do not preside over loss or damaged goods cases.
+While, INCOTERMS® Rules clarify responsibility for various charges, they do not preside over loss or damaged goods cases.

 Here are a few questions and answers about this important insurance.